petrvanblokland/TYPE-TRY/TYPE-TRY-OLD.md

 ![](images/notes/DamesPhotosA3+Delft2-21x42.png)![](images/notes/DamesPhotosA3+Delft1-21x42.png)![](images/notes/DamesPhotosA3-21x42.png)

-Pepper+Tom feels privileged to work with a dedicated group of women.
+TYPE-TRY feels privileged to work with a dedicated group of women.
 They give feedback, valuable information about what women want.
 We believe this is the best way to improve the design of the skirts.
 “The brand is not a product, it’s the relationship that you build with your customer.
 The product is just the start, a conversational piece.”
 — Maker’s row
 Tags: design process, design